-On 23rd March, 2022, the Ministry of Corporate Affairs (MCA) has notified Companies (Indian Accounting Standards) Amendment Rules, 2022.
-This notification has resulted into amendments in the following existing accounting standards from 1st April, 2022.
+On 31st March, 2023, the Ministry of Corporate Affairs (MCA) has notified Companies (Indian Accounting Standards) Amendment Rules, 2023.
+This notification has resulted into amendments in the following existing accounting standards which are applicable to company from 1st April, 2023.